henri/spb/README.md

 The way SPB accomplishes this isolation is is by storing the browser data directory for each instance in seperate parts of the file system.
 If you would like to use ```spb``` for more than disposable isolated web sessions, take a look at the [templating subsystem documention](https://github.com/henri/spb/blob/main/README.md#spb-templating-support).

 If you want to further isolate these sessions from one and other.
-It is possible to run SPB on remote machine(s), within a virtual machine(s) or within seperate name spaces (depending on your operating system).
+It is possible to run SPB on remote machine(s), within a virtual machine(s) or within separate name spaces (depending on your operating system).

-Advatanges of using isolated web browser sessions include :
+Advantages of using isolated web browser sessions include :

-   - Ability to log into two or more web based accounts from the same provider simultaniusly on the same machine using your prefered browser.
+   - Ability to log into two or more web based accounts from the same provider simultaneously on the same machine using your preferred browser.
      - Login to many google / gmail accounts at the same time
-     - Login to multiple Amazon / AWS accounts simultanusly
+     - Login to multiple Amazon / AWS accounts simultaneously
      - Using SPB you can even configure each instance with a different icon so that you are able to identify the browser more easily.
      - Linux Mint includes a graphical tool called WebApps (installed via ```sudo apt install webapp-manager```) and this also offers a similar functionality but it is not able to be controlled from the command line (at the time of writing).
    - Reduce tracking between providers and web sessions
-     - Keep different tasks seperate within a dedicated browser instance
+     - Keep different tasks separate within a dedicated browser instance
      - Unlike switching between browser profiles SPB makes running run two or more sessions simultanusly easy

 Using the [SPB templating system](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) it is possible to have the data preserved between sessions.
 As an example you may create a templates for specific tasks :

 ```
-# create a template for using Anthopic
+# create a template for using Anthropic
-spb --standard --new-template anthopic
+spb --standard --new-template anthropic

 # reopen and edit this template
-spb --standard --edit-template anthopic
+spb --standard --edit-template anthropic
 ```
-Using templates for spcific tasks minimizes the potential for data leakage between tasks.
+Using templates for specific tasks minimizes the potential for data leakage between tasks.

 <br>